CSS pre-processing

 What’s CSS pre-processing?

-Why disable it?
+Why disable CSS pre-processing?

 Disabling CSS pre-processing means that your CSS will stay exactly as specified in your template, avoiding these problems.